 The main material of the belt is 100% cowhide leather, held together by heavy duty stitching and supported by stainless steel buckle and rivets.
 The PowerBelt will most likely last longer than your habit to frequent the gym, but even if it won't, you can include it in your will because it will definitely outlast you.
 Well, probably.

-The AQF 6-inch Neoprene Curved Weightlifting Belt is flexible and takes up little space in your gym bag; definitely less than traditional leather belts.
-You can also choose from three colour options: black, green or grey, to further personalise your belt (and to match your workout gear).
+The AQF 6-inch Neoprene Curved Weightlifting Belt is flexible and takes up little space in your gym bag, definitely less than traditional leather belts.
+You can also choose from three colour options: black, green, or grey, to further personalise your belt (and match your workout gear).

 Do you live in the US and need a quality powerlifting belt?
 Look no further than the Gymreapers leather belt.
 The adjustable lever buckle makes it easy to put on and take off the belt, exactly what you need when you are trying to focus on beating your previous deadlift PR.
 You don't want to waste time and lose focus trying to fiddle around with a double pronged buckle.